 Instead of allowing states to base definitions of consistent underperformance on the size of achievement gaps with statewide averages, or thresholds based on these averages, we urge the Department to require states to base their methodology for identifying consistently underperforming schools on state goals and progress targets.

 Additionally, we recommend requiring that this definition be more expansive than the definition of “low performing subgroup.”
-Specifically, we recommend striking section §200.19(c)(3) and replacing with: “§200.19(c)(3) Be based on the state’s goals and progress targets; and (c)(4) Include more schools than the definition of “low-performing subgroup” under §200.19(b)(2).”
+Specifically, we recommend striking section §200.19(c)(3) and replacing with: “§200.19(c)(3) Define a consistently underperforming subgroup of students in a uniform manner across all LEAs in the state such that this definition (i) Is based on the state’s long-term goals and measures of interim progress, as established under §200.13; and (ii) Includes more schools than the definition of “low-performing subgroup” under §200.19(b)(2).”

 The minimum number of students needed to include a subgroup of students, the “n-size,” must be no more than 10 students.